romana1234/ada-template-website/Intro.md

 # General overview of the data
 In order to have a better feel for the data we are using, let's explore it by visualizing what we were given.

-## Where does the data come from ?
+## Where does the data come from?
-The data from which our analysis will be based consists of 42'306 movie plot summaries extracted from Wikipedia, with release date between 1880 and 2016.
+The data from which our analysis is be based consists of 42'306 movie plot summaries extracted from Wikipedia, with release dates between 1880 and 2016.
 In addition to that, some movie metadata was also extracted from Freebase such as country, language, genre, characters, information about the actors/actresses playing the characters, movie runtime and release date.

-## Who produces the movies and what are the most recurrent genres ?
+## Who produces the movies and what are the most recurrent genres?

-In the table below, the top 10 most producing countries and frequently represented genres are displayed.
-In all of the movie dataset, almost 50% of all films have been produced in the USA or India (out of 147 countries).
+In the table below, the top 10 most movie-producing countries and frequently represented genres are displayed.
+In all of the movie datasets, almost 50% of all films have been produced in the USA or India (out of 147 countries).
 The genres are more equally distributed.

   |       **Countries**      | **Total number of movies** | **Ratio [%]** | **Cumulative sum [%]** |